Increase Credit Scores Before Applying For Mortgage

 - Every consumer should sign up for a credit monitoring service by Equifax, Experian, or Transunion

 - For a small monthly fee, consumers get an alert by the credit reporting agencies if there are any changes in the credit report and/or credit scores

 Credit Card Balances

-Common sense says dictates that paying off debts and having a zero credit balance on credit card should maximize credit scores.
+Common sense says dictates that paying off debts and having a zero credit balance on a credit card should maximize credit scores.

 - However, that is not the case

 - Little debt on credit balances will definitely maximize credit scores

-- However, a zero balance on credit card will not maximize credit scores
+- However, a zero balance on a credit card will not maximize credit scores

 - It will not hurt or drop credit scores

-- It will not maximize credit scores due to credit utilization ratio
+It will not maximize credit scores due to the credit utilization ratio.

 Credit Utilization Ratio